A viral idea, analogous to a gene.

 Within the experiment, the fictional "Wild Hominid Organization" served as the container for the artificial memeplex -- an anti-meme or analog of inoculation.
 It parodied the World Health Organization (WHO) and United Nations and gauged the reaction of subjects to the promotion of behaviors common to chimpanzees and early humans.
 The "organization" aspect served as a point of irony, as mass organization is impossible without repression of the very behaviors that the "organization" promoted.

-The other primary finding was that while it is fairly easy to initially spread a memeplex, it is much more difficult for a memeplex to survive long-term.
+One primary finding was that while it is fairly easy to initially spread a memeplex, it is much more difficult for a memeplex to survive long-term.
 As was expected, the majority of mature human individuals resisted all attempts at penetration by a foreign memeplex, but in many cases served as carriers by inadvertently incorporating small pieces of the anti-meme into their own social posts.
 Non-project bots seemed to be far more susceptible, often replicating the memes of the project verbatim.
 As bot and AI technology matures, we expect to see this tendency reversed.

 In our final analysis, for a new memeplex, or anti-meme to take hold, it must either be virtually identical in memetic expression (though not necessarily in ideology) to an existing memeplex, or it must be strongly associated with extreme emotions -- ecstasy, charisma, awe, despair, fear, hate, hopelessness or transcendence.
 As with biological evolution, the memetic world seems to be a punctuated equilibrium, where truly new memeplexes can arise only in times of mass stress and societal disruption.
 We also discovered that all attempts to create and spread an anti-civilization memeplex are futile, as memeplexes inevitably mutate and evolve towards Civilization.